 It is expected that you arrive at work on time, take your allocated breaks and return from breaks on time.
 If you are not able to go to work it is expected you will let your boss know that you won’t be there and the reason why.

-Your ability to work with a team of co-workers and problem solving abilities are necessary for success.
+Your ability to work with a team of co-workers, problem solving abilities and coping skills are necessary for success.
 As a person with ASD this may present challenges for you and it will be important for you to get some help with this if needed.

 Interacting with other workers

-It’s important to know that many people are taught, that you don’t discuss religion, politics or finances at work as these topics can often cause conflicts due to many differing opinions.
+It’s important to know that many people don’t wish to discuss religion, politics or finances at work as these topics can often cause conflicts due to many differing opinions.

 Conversations on personal topics